Youth and Family Services

 - Police Equipment Demo

 The Explorer program is for young men and women between the ages of 14 and 20 years old who have an interest in law enforcement.
-Requirements are that Explorers must maintain at least a "C" average or better in school throughout High School and College.
-They must have no arrests or convictions on their background check.
-Explorers will participate in formal training with CHPD officers twice a month.
-They also volunteer at police and community events such as DUI checkpoints and CHPAL events.
+They participate in formal training with CHPD officers twice a month.
+Explorers also volunteer at police and community events such as DUI checkpoints and CHPAL events.
+To qualify students must maintain a "C" average or greater in all school work from High School and College.
+They cannot have any arrests or convictions and will go through a background check.
 For more information about the , or to fill out an application to become an Explorer, .

 The Citrus Heights Police Department has two SROs who oversee a total of 12 schools within the City of Citrus Heights.
 Each SRO is based at one of two high schools in Citrus Heights: Mesa Verde and San Juan High School.
 They are responsible for assisting school administrators with maintaining school safety, and they attend after-school programs such as sporting events and dances.
 SROs lead the Red Ribbon Week campaign, they coordinate special youth-related events and play a large role in the CHPD Explorer and CHPAL program.